Our Commitment

 Reporting transparently on our own-label supply chain practices and operations is core to our approach to sourcing.

-Since 2016, we have published data within the M&S Interactive Supply Chain Map, disclosing our Tier 1 supply chain across Food and C&H. This scope also includes some raw materials, including wool, man-made cellulosic fibres, beef, fish & seafood, dairy, tea and coffee.
+Since 2016, we have published data within the M&S Interactive Supply Chain Map, disclosing 100% of our Tier 1 supply chain across Food and Fashion, Home & Beauty, now using Open Supply Hub.
+This scope also includes some raw materials, such as tea and coffee.
 The map highlights production countries as well as individual factory locations and profiles for sites used by our direct suppliers.
-View our site data through Open Supply Hub here.

 Our policies and standards